Helping Outstanding Pupils Educationally

 Second Chance to Regain HOPE

-Students who lose the HOPE scholarship after 30 attempted hours or an End-of-Spring check-point may regain eligibility if they have a "B" average at the point of attempting 60 or 90 semester hours.
+Students who lose the HOPE Scholarship after 30 attempted hours or an End-of-Spring check-point may regain eligibility if they have a 3.0 GPA at the point of attempting 60 or 90 semester hours.

-Students who graduated from high school prior to 1993 or who were not HOPE eligible upon high school graduation may become eligible for HOPE if they have a "B" average at the point of attempting 30, 60, or 90 semester hours.
-Students are eligible to receive HOPE Scholarship until seven years from the date of the student’s high school graduation, home study completion, or successful GED test.
-This expiration date will be June 30 of the seventh academic year.
-Please note: the only exception are students who received HOPE Scholarship prior to Fall semester 2011 that will have their eligibility expire on June 30, 2015.
+Students who graduated from high school prior to 1993 or who were not HOPE eligible upon high school graduation may become eligible for HOPE if he/she has a 3.0 GPA at the point of attempting 30, 60, or 90 semester hours.
+Students are eligible to receive HOPE Scholarship until 7 years from the date of the student’s high school graduation, home study completion, or successful GED test.
+This eligibility expiration date will be June 30th of the seventh academic year.
+Please note: The only exception to the 7 year eligibility limit are students who received HOPE Scholarship prior to Fall semester 2011.
+These students eligibility will expire on June 30, 2015.

 If you have any questions, please contact the Financial Aid Office.